GreenRiverCollege-IT372/hw-rails-intro/docs/part_0_A.md

 ## Part 0 (A): Preparation: get RottenPotatoes running locally

-The actual RottenPotatoes starter app you will use is in another public repo: [saasbook/rottenpotatoes-rails-intro](https://github.com/saasbook/rottenpotatoes-rails-intro).
-Fork that repo to your own GitHub account, and then clone your fork:
+The actual RottenPotatoes starter app you will use is in another repo that will be issued to you by the instructor.
+The command to clone your repo will be similar to the following (except your particular repo name will be unique):

 ```sh
 $ git clone git@github.com:your_github_username/rottenpotatoes-rails-intro.git